curtiscrummie39/NeuroControl-Middleware/README.md

   private final ControlManager controlManager;
   private final ModelController modelController;
   private final WheelchairController wheelchairController;
+  //NOTE: if you want to use your own ai-model
+  //NOTE: change this to your own ai-model link in .tflite formate
-  private final String modelUrl = "https://learny-v1.onrender.com/api/v1/downloadModel";
+  //NOTE: and change the io vectors in ai component correspondingly. private final String modelUrl = "https://learny-v1.onrender.com/api/v1/downloadModel";

+  public WrapperCore(BluetoothManager bluetoothManager, String macAddress)
+      throws IOException {
+    this.controlManager = new ControlManager();
+    this.modelController = new ModelController(this.modelUrl);
+    this.modelController.addListener(this.controlManager.getActionManager());
+    this.headsetController = new HeadsetController(bluetoothManager, macAddress);
+    this.headsetController.connect();
+    this.headsetController.addEventListener(this.controlManager.getBlinkManager());
+    this.headsetController.addEventListener(this.modelController);
+  }

-  public WrapperCore(BluetoothManager bluetoothManager, String macAddress, UsbManager usbManager)
+  //NOTE: this constructor is meant for the users who have the hardware (wheelchair) serial connection public WrapperCore(BluetoothManager bluetoothManager, String macAddress, UsbManager usbManager)
       throws IOException {
     this.controlManager = new ControlManager();